2019 Indian floods: Karnataka

 North, coastal and Malnad districts were worst affected.
 Other affected districts include Bagalkot, Vijayapura, Raichur, Yadgiri, Uttara Kannada, South Kannada, Shivamogga, Kodagu, and Chikkamagalur.
 At least 24 died.

 More than 2,00,000 people were evacuated and more than 2200 rescue personnel were deployed.

 Maharashtra

 The floods in Six districts of Western Maharashtra affected over 4.24 hundred thousand people.
 About 4,00,000 people were evacuated and 30 people died in the rain-related incidents.
 The government announced the flood relief compensation of Rs 15,000 to each affected family in cities and Rs 10,000 in villages.
 The flood gates of Almatti dam were opened and the NH 4 (Mumbai-Bengaluru National Highway) was closed after a landslide stranding about 18,000 vehicles on the highway.

 70 teams comprising NDRF, Navy, Coast Guard, and State Disaster Response Force (SDRF) personnel were deployed.

 It was the second-heaviest rainfall in Mumbai in the last 25 years, according to a tweet by Maharashtra's ex-chief minister, Devendra Fadnavis.

-Maharashtra has a huge & heavy rainfall in 2019, Affecting districts Kolhapur, Sangli (which was the worst), Satara, Thane, Palghar, and Pune.
+Maharashtra experienced heavy rainfall in 2019, particularly affecting the districts of Kolhapur, Sangli (the worst-hit), Satara, Thane, Palghar, and Pune.